youngerfill/rabot/README.rst

   second form is used however, this information will not contain the command string that has been invoked nor the exit status of the command.

-  The logfile is saved in the folder obtained from invoking 'rabot_vars logDir'.
+  The logfile is saved in the folder obtained from invoking 'rabot-vars logDir'.
   The filename of the logfile has the following form:

       YYYYMMDDhhmmss_RND.txt

-  The part before the extension is the current time and a random alphanumerical string, as explained in 'timestamp_id --help'.
+  The part before the extension is the current time and a random alphanumerical string, as explained in 'timestamp-id --help'.

   In the log directory a symbolic link called 'latest' will be created or updated pointing to the newly created logfile.